Should I Stop Taking Zantac?

 On September 13, 2019, the U.S. Food and Drug Administration (FDA) issued an advisory alert upon detecting the carcinogenic contaminant NDMA in ranitidine, one of the active ingredients in Zantac.
 In light of this news, Sanofi, one of the world’s largest multinational pharmaceutical companies, launched a voluntary recall of all their over-the-counter Zantac medications throughout the United States and Canada.
 Numerous other pharmaceutical companies throughout the country, such as Lannett Company and Appco Pharma, have been scrambling to pull their ranitidine medications off the shelves too.

-At this time, the FDA has not recommended for people using ranitidine to stop taking it.
-However, the agency advised patients currently taking prescription ranitidine who wish to stop should consult with their doctor or health care provider about alternative treatment options.
+UPDATE: As of April 1, 2020, the FDA advises all consumers to STOP taking Zantac.
+All Zantac and ranitidine medicines have been recalled and removed from stores.
+If you take Zantac, contact your treating physician for safe alternatives.
+Click here for the official FDA announcement.
 Several other prescription medications have been approved for the same and similar applications as ranitidine.
 Nevertheless, Valisure, the pharmacy that first discovered high levels of NDMA contamination in Zantac, has petitioned the FDA to issue a nationwide recall.

 The bottom line is there are plenty of other treatment options out there even with Zantac being called into question.
 Moreover, some people might find lifestyle changes, such as avoiding alcohol, spicy foods, fatty or large meals can help prevent instances of heartburn.
 Even if the chances of someone developing cancer from taking Zantac are low, elevating one’s risk even slightly can still have a devastating outcome.